chimera-linux/cports/Packaging.md

 * `spdx` *(true)* If enabled, the license name(s) will be validated as SPDX compliant.
 License for subpackages is validated separately, if overridden (if not overridden, validation is skipped).
+* `distlicense` *(true)* If the license of the package needs distribution, verify that the license file is being distributed.
+Keep in mind that the linter may not be exhaustive as the SPDX license data do not specify whether a license should be distributed or not.
 * `strip` *(true)* If disabled, ELF files in this package will not be stripped, which means debug symbols will remain where thesy are and debug package will not be generated.